learning-zone/azure-basics/README.md

 #### Q. What are some best practices for troubleshooting security issues in Azure?
 #### Q. What is the purpose of the Azure Diagnostics API?
 #### Q. Explain the difference between Failover and Failback?
+#### Q. What do you need to do when drive failure occurs?
+#### Q. Is it possible to design applications that handle connection failure in Azure?
+#### Q. You have an application running on the On-Prem Server and have backup on Azure East US region.
+Now, On-Prem server application access fails.
+Is it possible to access the application via the Azure environment?
+#### Q. What feature of Azure can be used to stop the issue of high load on the application in cases of no man support on the flow?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>